kesiev/rewtro/manual/getters.md

 Let's explain the `code` line by line:

-  * As we've seen before `numbers` gets a _set of elements_ so calling its subgetter `count` will result on the elements count of the set, that's `5`.
+  * As we've seen before `numbers` gets a _set of elements_ so calling its sub-getter `count` will result on the elements count of the set, that's `5`.
   * The same happens for the `min`imum value of the set, that's `1`...
   * ...and the `max`imum one, that's `10`.
   * The `oneRandom` gets a random element from the set.

-  * Then the `list` key creates a _single list of elements_ this time and the subgetter `index` gets its `2`nd element, that's 4. (positions starts from 0)
+  * Then the `list` key creates a _single list of elements_ this time and the sub-getter `index` gets its `2`nd element, that's 4. (positions starts from 0)
   * The next line generates a `randomNumber` from `2` to `6`, ignoring the other values...
   * ...and the next one picks any `randomValue` from the `list`.

   * Then a `list`, that's a _single list of elements_, is set to the `value0` of sprite `A`.
-  * The next line uses the `attribute` to get that list and prints the `count` subgetter.
+  * The next line uses the `attribute` to get that list and prints the `count` sub-getter.
 The result is `1` because we are manipulating a _single list of elements_ but...
   * ...the `sublist` getter it _goes inside_ the list instead, turning the `list` from a _single list of elements_ to a _set of elements_.
 That's why the `count` subkey returns `5` this time.

   * The iterators work the same.
 Using the `attribute` getter there will be just one iteration on the _single list object_ so the whole `list` is printed...
-  * ...but the `sublist` subgetter _goes inside_ the list and iterates its element one by one.
+  * ...but the `sublist` sub-getter _goes inside_ the list and iterates its element one by one.
 Even if all of the list elements are iterated one by one we will just see the last element `5` because the screen frame is rendered just when the code has been fully executed.

-Take your time to understand how a _set of elements_ and a _single list of elements_ works and how their subgetters behave and feel free to experiment.
+Take your time to understand how a _set of elements_ and a _single list of elements_ works and how their sub-getters behave and feel free to experiment.
 After working on some games you'll get when the difference matters and eventually forget everything about the _internals_.
 Nothing to see here. _Let's move on._

 ### Sprites

-Some subgetters accept another getter and calculate a relation between the picked sprite and them.
+Some sub-getters accept another getter and calculate a relation between the picked sprite and them.

   * `angleTo` returns the angle between the currently picked sprite and the specified getter.
   * `distanceTo` returns the distance between the currently picked sprite and the specified getter.
   * `nearest` returns the nearest sprite of the specified getter.
   * `farthest` returns the farthest sprite of the specified getter.

-The `inArea` subgetter accepts an object that describes a rectangular area and returns the subset of the picked sprites that are into that area.
+The `inArea` sub-getter accepts an object that describes a rectangular area and returns the subset of the picked sprites that are into that area.
 The area is described this way:

   * `x` is a getter that defines the vertical position of the area.
   * `y` is a getter that defines the horizontal position of the area.